Picollator

 Picollator is an Internet search engine that performs searches for web sites and multimedia by visual query (image) or text, or a combination of visual query and text.
 Picollator recognizes objects in the image, obtains their relevance to the text and vice versa, and searches in accordance with all information provided.

 Description

-At present, Picollator identifies human faces in the images and creates a database of people's faces.
+Picollator identifies human faces in the images and creates a database of people's faces.
 This allows the user to search for other images of the submitted person, lookalikes and/or similar images in images found on websites.
 Picollator can be used in any language.

 History

 2006 – Recogmission LLC developed a desktop application for photo collections management.
 The system automatically classifies, manages and retrieves photographs stored locally or in corporate databases.

 2007 – Recogmission started Picollator multimedia search engine project, now in Beta stage.